bosun-monitor/bosun/docs/configuration.md

 #### data storage

 With bosun v0.5.0, bosun uses redis as a storage mechanism for it's internal state.
-You can either run a redis instance to hold this data, or bosun can use an embedded server if you would rather run standalone (using [ledisDb](http://ledisdb.com/))
+You can either run a redis instance to hold this data, or bosun can use an embedded server if you would rather run standalone (using [ledisDb](http://ledisdb.com/)).
+Redis is recommend for production use.
+[This gist](https://gist.github.com/kylebrandt/3fdc97171b96ba46fd9e1d14abd03027) shows an example redis config, tested redis version, and an example cron job for backing up the redis data.

 Config items:

 * redisHost: redis server to use.
 Ex: `localhost:6379`.
 Redis 3.0 or greater is required.
 * redisDb: redis database to use.
 Default is `0`.
 * redisPassword: redis password.
 * ledisDir: directory for ledisDb to store it's data.
 Will default to `ledis_data` in working dir if no redis host is provided.
 * ledisBindAddr: Address and port for ledis to bind to, defaults to `127.0.0.1:9565`.